CSSEGISandData/COVID-19_Unified-Dataset/README.md

 - Unifying variable names, types, and categories.
 - Merging data from all credible sources at all levels.
 - Cleaning the data and fixing confusing entries.
-- Integrating air quality and hydrometeorological variables at all levels.
+- Integrating hydrometeorological variables at all levels.
 - Integrating population-weighted hydrometeorological variables.
+- Integrating air quality, comorbidities, WorldPop, and other static data.
 - Integrating policy data from Oxford government response tracker.
 - Integrating an augmented version from all sources (_future releases_).
 - Optimizing the data for machine learning applications.